ashwinvaidya17/DMAS2019_B19/README.md

                 3 for Random Winning Strategy

 ## Blotto Game(for n players)
 Follow the steps given below to run n player simulation for Blotto game.
-Blotto game for n players.
 ### The simulation will run for 100 rounds
 Default command